 Lasagna?
 No, that’s Italian.
 Hot dogs?
 Maybe, but they originally are Polish.
 A hamburger is my best answer, but honestly I rarely eat a hamburger, unless I’m at a BBQ or some type of celebration.

-One of the great things about the U.S. and especially Washington State (represent!) is that there are so many immigrants from so many different places, and when they come to the U.S. they bring their food and culture with too.
+One of the great things about the U.S. is that there are so many folks from so many different places, and they bring their food and culture with them too.

-For an additional Mexican touch, top with lime and queso fresco or another crumbly cheese.
+For an additional Mexican touch, top with lime and queso fresco or another crumbly cheese of your choice.

 Salsa Verde Mexican Pasta Salad

 - 14 oz corn canned